pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 the overhead of keeping track of the notification sequences may become restrictive.

-Another possibility would be to sequence the lists of events published when saving the pending events of an aggregate (see ``AggregateRoot``), so that in cases where it is feasible to place all the commands in a sequence, it would also be feasible to place the resulting lists of events for each command in a sequence.
+Another possibility would be to sequence the lists of events published when saving the pending events of an aggregate (see :class:`~eventsourcing.domain.model.aggregate.BaseAggregateRoot`), so that in cases where it is feasible to place all the commands in a sequence, it would also be feasible to place the resulting lists of events for each command in a sequence.
 Sequencing the lists would allow these little units of coherence to be propagated atomically, which may be useful in some cases.
 (Please note, the library doesn't currently support